jakobtfaber/Denario/docs/docker.md

 ## Run with Docker compose

 A simpler way to run the local image is with [Docker Compose](https://docs.docker.com/compose/), which already sets the volumes to be shared in the yaml settings file.
+Ensure that you have [installed Docker Compose](https://docs.docker.com/compose/install) and run the following commands for using Denario:

 - GUI